freddyli7/MonkeySimulator/README.md

 Version 1.3

-1. Add Category para.
 2. Separate all Strings inside the code.
 3. Be able to save input values for next time convenience.

 Bug:
     Input empty value on optional paras works fine on DTEK60 but doesn't on KeyOne.

+Version 1.4

+1. Add Category para.

 Version 2.0

-1. Add button control.
+1. Add button to control Monkey during execution.